Marúbo people: Societal divisions

 The Marúbo are divided into 18 clans which pass through matrilineal decent.
 With the daughter of a mother in clan X becoming part of clan Y and her children rejoining clan X. The Marúbo practice polygamy where a man may marry one or more of his wife's sisters.
 The Maloca are divided into many groups based on which Maloca they live in but these groups recently have begun to coalesce into larger groups.
 These larger groups are the ones which interact with the outside world and have designated leaders and Portuguese names.

 There are several age distinctions among the Marúbo.
 Only married men over the age of thirty can take tobacco, snuff, or ayahuasca.
 In general, younger men are viewed and treated as subservient to older men.

 Religion

-Of the Marúbo 70% are animists, 29.6% are Catholic and 0.4% are Evangelical Christians.

 The Marúbo take ayahuasca in order to connect with the forest.
 They take both snuff and ayahuasca during Shamanic rituals.